VIRAL PIC: Kapil Sharma Spotted In Amsterdam, Looks Totally Unrecognisable!

 - Ali Asgar Never Visited Kapil Sharma, There’s Some Kind Of Campaign To Prove Kapil Mentally Unstable

 Comedian-actor, Kapil Sharma has been in news since a long time.
 From his mid-air fight to the recent Twitter rant, Kapil has been hitting headlines for all wrong reasons.
 He had also filed case against his ex-managers - Preeti and Neeti Simoes and a journalist.
 Post this incident, he had vanished.
 It was said that he is suffering from depression and is taking treatment.
-It was also said that he is on a break!
-A few days ago, he returned to Twitter and revealed to his fans that he would be back soon!
+A few days ago, Kapil returned to Twitter and revealed to his fans that he would be back soon!

-Kapil had also shared his health update with his fans and revealed that he has gained weight.
-He also added that he is trying to change his lifestyle.
+Kapil had also shared his health update with his fans and revealed that he is trying to change his lifestyle.

 Kapil Spotted At The Airport

 A few days ago, Kapil was spotted at airport.
-His physical transformation had shocked every one of us.
-He had gained a lot of weight and looked dull.
+His physical transformation had shocked every one.
+The actor-comedian had gained a lot of weight and looked dull.

 Kapil On Vacation